SkillsFundingAgency/das-azure-pipelines-tasks/tasks/DependencyCheck/README.md

 In order to run the task locally, create a file named .env in the tasks/DependencyCheck/task folder.

-Populate contents of the .env for each of the task parameters, referring to the tasks/DependencyCheck/task/task.json for the pararmeters needed.
+Populate contents of the .env for each of the task parameters, referring to the tasks/DependencyCheck/task/task.json for the parameters needed.

 ### Format of .env file
 ```